maurice-herwig/wofa/wofa/assets/README.md

 For the following taks, a solution exists in the [solutions](solutions) folder just as various student submissions to these assignments exist in the [submissions](submissions) folder.
 Both can be parsed into a [FiniteAutomata](../FiniteAutomata.py) object by the [Parser](../Parser.py).
+Additionally are in the folder [labels](labels) csv files that contains the given points for the submission on moodle for some comparison tests.
 ![](Tasks.jpg)

 The following example shows how we can determine the weight for any submission of task A.